Qwellstra/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Task13-a script that prints a number with two decimal places A script to print the PATH
-Task14-A script that converts a number fomr base 10 to base 16
+Task14-A script that converts a number fomr base 10 to base 16 A script to encode and decode in rot13